 - Identify the Office of Primary Interest (OPI) that is responsible for the personal information involved.

 - Compile other relevant information (e.g. previous, similar or related incidents).

-- The ATIP Manager will confer with the ATIP Counsel to assess the possibility of obtaining and/or preserving evidence relating to the privacy breach.
+- The ATIP Manager will confer with the Corporate Counsel to assess the possibility of obtaining and/or preserving evidence relating to the privacy breach.

 - The ATIP Coordinator will determine if communications are required, either internal or external.
 If necessary, the ATIP Coordinator will:

-- advise the Director of Communications that media or other public communication material may need to be developed and assist with the preparation of those materials;
+- determine if media or other public communication material may need to be developed and assist with the preparation of those materials;

 - work with Communications to prepare internal communications material; and